Eye care tips for windy spring days

 “Spring is a troublesome season for those with seasonal allergies, which often causes eye itching and irritation, said Podoll.
 “Eye redness, pain or a change in vision are all concerning signs that should prompt a visit to an eye professional, he said.

-Jessica Pasley is an information officer for Vanderbilt University Medical Center.
+This post was written by Jessica Pasley, an information officer for Vanderbilt University Medical Center.

 Are your eyes in need of care?
 The Vanderbilt Eye Institute assesses and treats a variety of conditions.
 Call 615-936-2020 for an appointment.